dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### vendor

+There may not be a IANA registered media type for the file format containing the analysis data.
+Even if a media type is defined, it is often useful to keep a record of the vendor that produced the software that produced the analysis.
+Different implementations perform differently and knowing the implementation can be useful in interpreting the analyasis.
+For this reason, the vendor or product name is provided in the vendor parameter.

 * vendor: "String"

     The vendor string value contains the vendor or product name of the software which generated this analysis.

 ### schema

+The same vendor or software product may produce different formats or data for the same analysis.
+The schema parameter allows the data format, schema or configuration used to generate the analysis to be saved with the included or referenced analysis data.

 * schema: "String" (optional)